guanghuizhang0328/guanghuizhang0328.github.io/_pages/about.md

 News
 ======

+-2023 Dec.
+14: Our paper named "Evaluating the Effectiveness of Artifact Correction and Rejection in Event-related Potential Research" was accepted by Psychophysiology.

 - 2023 Sep.
-29: Our paper about single-trial cluster analysis of ERP has been preprinted: "Brain Evoked Response Qualification Using Multi-set Consensus Clustering: Toward Single-trial EEG Analysis" doi: [10.21203/rs.3.rs-3586574/v1](10.21203/rs.3.rs-3586574/v1).
+29: Our paper about single-trial cluster analysis of ERP has been preprinted: "Brain Evoked Response Qualification Using Multi-set Consensus Clustering: Toward Single-trial EEG Analysis" doi: [10.21203/rs.3.rs-3586574/v1](https://www.authorea.com/doi/full/10.22541/au.169600882.28722374/v1).

 - 2023 Sep.
-16: Our paper about Artifact correction and rejection in ERP research  has been preprinted on bioRxiv: "Evaluating the Effectiveness of a Common Approach to Artifact Correction and Rejection in Event-related Potential Research" [doi: 10.1101/2023.09.16.558075](https://doi.org/10.1101/2023.09.16.558075).
+16: Our paper about Artifact correction and rejection in ERP research  has been preprinted on bioRxiv: "Evaluating the Effectiveness of Artifact Correction and Rejection in Event-related Potential Research" [doi: 10.1101/2023.09.16.558075](https://doi.org/10.1101/2023.09.16.558075).

 - 2023 June 16: Our paper about color perception  has been preprinted on bioRxiv: "Does artistic training affect color perception?
 A study of ERPs and EROs in experiencing colors of different brightness" [doi: 10.21203/rs.3.rs-3060012/v1](https://doi.org/10.21203/rs.3.rs-3060012/v1).
 - 2023 June 14: Our paper about optimal reccommendations of filter setting for the seven ERP components  has been preprinted on bioRxiv: "Optimal Filters for ERP Research II: Recommended Settings for Seven Common ERP Components" [doi:10.1101/2023.06.13.544794](https://doi.org/10.1101/2023.06.13.544794).